About Me

 Hi, I’m Annie (pronouns:she/they)

 Several personal experiences with serious illness, death, and caregiving have led me to this intimate work.
 In my early 20s, I woke up to the rupture and complexities of death when my cousin died in an accident.
 Shortly after, I supported one of my closest friends as she lived with and died from cancer.
 My friend taught me so much as she faced illness and her dying time with candor, humor, and an open heart.
 These, and other, experiences of loss, grief, and endurance have shaped me.
-I feel compelled to create space for others to dwell in and move through these landscapes, together and in our own funky ways.
+I feel compelled to create space for others to move through these landscapes, together and in our own funky ways.

 B smiles at the camera, she has brown curly hair, white skin, and a big smile.
 Annie is next to her smiling at the camera.